Review Panel Terms of Reference (updated 15 Nov 2024)

 - refer the Panel’s advice back to the Panel for re-consideration.

-- The Chief Executive of Whaikaha, or the Associate Deputy Chief Executive of DSS, as appropriate, must set out their reasons in writing to the disabled person or their nominated representative, and the NASC/EGL site involved, within six weeks of the review being sought.
+- The Deputy Chief Executive of DSS must set out their reasons in writing to the disabled person or their nominated representative, and the NASC/EGL site involved, within six weeks of the review being sought.

-- the decisions it has made (including packages it has declined to review);
+- the recommendations it has made (including packages it has not endorsed to review);

 - the costs involved;